Negation and partial axiomatizations of dependence and independence logic revisited

 \section{Preliminaries}

 Let us start by recalling the syntax and semantics (i.e. team semantics) of dependence and independence logic.

-Although team semantics is intended for extensions of first-order logic obtained by adding dependence or independence atoms, for the sake of comparison we will now introduce the team semantics for first-order logic too.
-First-order atomic formulas $\alpha$ for a given signature $\mathcal{L}$ are defined as usual.
-Well-formed formulas of first-order logic, also called \emph{first-order formulas}, (in \emph{negation normal form}) are defined by the following grammar:
+We first fix the syntax of first-order logic.
+Given a signature $\mathcal{L}$.
+First-order atomic $\mathcal{L}$-formulas $\lambda$ are defined as usual.
+Well-formed $\mathcal{L}$-formulas of first-order logic, also called \emph{first-order formulas}, (in \emph{negation normal form}) are defined by the following grammar: